reenaandroiddev/ChatApplication/README.md

 Used single activity to handle application features

 1. MessageActivity - Holds the list of albums and display to the user
-3. AlbumViewMode - Mediator between domain/data layer and UI layer to hold the data which suppose to load and display on the screen
+3. MessageViewModel - Mediator between domain/data layer and UI layer to hold the data which suppose to load and display on the screen
-4. Dependency Injection  - Provides the single instance dependency of Retrofit, room database throughout the application.
-Provides the instances of ViewModel, Use cases, repositories to the caller
-5. Mapper - Used to map response, models and entity in different layers and send to the UI

 ### Artifact